Speaking: Fluency & Coherence B2

-- R - Reasoning: Explain *why* you believe your assertion is true.
-What is the logic behind it?
+Explain *why* you believe your assertion is true.

-- E - Evidence / Example: Provide a specific example, fact, or piece of evidence3 to support your reasoning.
+Provide a specific example, fact, or story to support your reasoning.

-Listen to this discussion between two university students.
+Listen to this discussion.
 Notice how Sreyneath uses the A-R-E-C framework to present a clear and persuasive argument.

 In a real discussion, you often need to make more than one point.
-You can link multiple A-R-E-C arguments together using the discourse markers we learned in the last lesson.
+You can link multiple A-R-E-C arguments together using discourse markers.

 - Start with your first point using A-R-E-C.